 We’ve been working across major payroll transformations and payroll project rescues (including Queensland Health’s major $1.2B debacle) for the last 10 years and we can assure you it is not because these businesses are doing it intentionally.

-Australia’s payroll and awards rates pay system is incredibly complex.
-Add that to a raft of technology across HR, Finance, Legal and Payroll and aspirations of fast digital transformation and you have a recipe for disaster.
+Australia’s awards and EA system is incredibly complex.
+Adding to that complexity is a raft of technology across HR, Finance, Legal and Payroll.

 So what is the solution?